1. Stanford University

-When it comes to the most important skills required to be a press department manager, we found that a lot of resumes listed 12.0% of press department managers included press room, while 12.0% of resumes included flexo, and 9.9% of resumes included performance reviews.
+When it comes to the most important skills required to be a press department manager, we found that a lot of resumes listed 14.1% of press department managers included lean manufacturing, while 13.6% of resumes included performance reviews, and 10.8% of resumes included direct reports.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming a press department manager, one of the first things to consider is how much education you need.
-We've determined that 40.9% of press department managers have a bachelor's degree.
-In terms of higher education levels, we found that 7.2% of press department managers have master's degrees.
-Even though some press department managers have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 51.7% of press department managers have a bachelor's degree.
+In terms of higher education levels, we found that 6.4% of press department managers have master's degrees.
+Even though most press department managers have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a press department manager can determine their career goals through the career progression.
 For example, they could start out with a role such as production manager, progress to a title such as plant manager and then eventually end up with the title plant manager.

 The role of a press department manager includes a wide range of responsibilities.
 These responsibilities can vary based on an individual's specific job, company, or industry.Here are some general press department manager responsibilities:

 There are several types of press department manager, including:

 Supervisors have a super-important job (didn't see that one coming, did you?).
 From setting goals for employees to organizing the workflow in the office, supervisors oversee all operations.

 In the same breath, supervisors are a great resource for employees to look to.
 Supervisors are always trying to figure out how to do things more efficiently while making sure everyone is staying on top of their goals.